wilfredinni/django-starter-template/SECURITY.md

 ## Supported Versions

 As an open source product, only the latest major version will be patched for security vulnerabilities.
-Previous versions of Dinero will likely not be retroactively patched.
+Previous versions of the Django Starter Template will likely not be retroactively patched.

 ## Reporting a Vulnerability